oskarrough/rough/README.md

 `git clone https://github.com/oskarrough/rough.git`

-2. Remove the git history to start fresh for your new project (unless you're looking to contribue to this project, of course)
+2. Remove the git history to start fresh for your new project (unless you're looking to contribute, of course)

 `cd rough`
-`rm -rf .git` (delete the .git folder inside the folder you just) `git init`
+`rm -rf .git`
+`git init`

 3. Install dependencies:

-**First install these as they are used to install the rest.**
+**If you haven't already, first install these as they are necessary to install the rest.**

 - Node --> `brew install node` (for node/js packages)
 - Grunt --> `npm install -g grunt-cli` (for development)